-11.2 Look File ALF4
+10.2 Look File ALF4

-The ALEXA 35 uses a new look file (ALF4) which can be created with the ARRI Reference Tool.
-While the previous ALF-2 look file contained both the creative intent and the conversion to a display color space, the new ALF4 look file is a Log-to-Log file that only contains the creative intent.
+The ALEXA 35 uses a new version of the ARRI Look File.
+While the previous version of the look file (ALF2) contains both the creative intent and the conversion to the display color space, the new ALF4 version is a log-to-log file that only contains the creative intent and can therefore be used for several target color spaces, making it possible, for example, to view SDR and HDR images with the same look at the same time.
+ALF4 look files can be created using the ARRI Reference Tool.